ibm-cloud-docs/overview/prereqs.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud prerequisites and supported browsers
+# What are the {{site.data.keyword.Bluemix_notm}} prerequisites?
 {: #prereqs-platform}

-Review the prerequisites for using IBM Cloud, including supported browsers like Chrome, Firefox, Safari, Edge, and Opera for optimal platform performance.
+The prerequisites for using the {{site.data.keyword.Bluemix}} platform are limited, but we do have a few.
 {: shortdesc}

 ## Browsers